ashishjg21/hugopaper/content/posts/spotifycode.md

 ### CRC Calculation

 Next, [cyclic redundancy check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) bits are calculated for the media reference.
 A CRC calculates check bits to verify the integrity of the data.
-(Tangent: another simple checksum algorithm we use every day to validate credit card numbers is the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).)

 Spotify uses CRC-8 with the following generator: